ckeditor/ckeditor5/docs/getting-started/setup/editor-lifecycle.md

 ## Destroying the editor with `destroy()`

 In modern applications, it is common to create and remove elements from the page interactively through JavaScript.
-In such cases, CKEditor 5 instances should be destroyed by using the `destroy()` method:
+In such cases, CKEditor&nbsp;5 instances should be destroyed by using the `destroy()` method:

 ```js
 editor